Maths department degree programmes and year weightings

 If you are registered for a joint degree you must still complete this process when the time comes to change to the other department (between the end of year 2 and the start of year 3 in the case of GL11 and G1NC).

-If you wish to change your registration during a year the paperwork must normally be completed by Week 2 of Term 2.
-Note that all transfers are subject to the permission of the Director of Undergraduate Studies, it is not an automatic right.
-You should also make sure that you have obtained advice on any visa/financial implications of transferring where appropriate.
+All transfers are subject to the permission of the Director of Undergraduate Studies.
+It is not an automatic right.
+You should also make sure that you have obtained advice on any financial or visa implications of transferring where appropriate.

 For more details see Course transfers